stephenkostas/apostrophe-documentation/tutorials/core-concepts/other-content-tools/tags.md

 ## Managing Tags

-All tags can be managed from the Manage Tags page, whether they were created by a regular user or by an administrator.
+All tags can be managed from the Manage Tags interface, whether they were created by an administrator or another user with the correct permissions.
 Deleting a tag will remove it from any associated content.

 * Click the pencil icon to edit an existing tag.